Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books

 A new limousine sells for about $90,000, depending on the manufacturer and options.
 Like most cars, limousines depreciate quickly and lose about half of their value in four or five years.
 If you want one 10 or more years old, bargains can be found for under $15,000.
 At some point, limos get too old and worn out for professional limousine services to use for paying customers.

-When you rent a limo, the driver comes with it (also know as a chauffeur), Limo services typically require A minimum booking of 2-3 hours, at typical rates for a limo and driver of $50-300 per hour depending on the type of limo and what is included.
+When you rent a limo, the driver comes with it (also known as a chauffeur), Limo services typically require a minimum booking of 2-3 hours, at typical rates for a limo and driver of $50-300 per hour depending on the type of limo and what is included.
 Service that includes food, drinks, red carpet roll-out, decorations, etc. is more expensive than service that only includes the ride.

 If you have a limo take you to an event, you have to pay for the entire time the limo is occupied even though you are not in the limo most of the time.
 For an event like a prom, it helps to take advantage of the passenger capacity and split the cost among many people.

 This would likely be a 3-hour booking at a minimum of $50 per hour for basic limo service, so at least $150 in most places.

 Cars can be custom-built into a stretch limo.
 A fun example is a MINI Cooper coupe stretch limo that seats 8 customers—you can get a 2008 model with 19,000 miles for $49,900.
 Volkswagon bug stretch limos have also been done.

 Typically limousines provide seating for 8-12 passengers (customers), depending on seating configuration.
 Some SUV stretch limos hold 14 or more passengers.
 Most have 4 doors, 2 in front for the chauffeur, and 2 in back for the customers.